mk-mkone/multimodal-retrieval-system/README.md

 - [ ] Generate embeddings for graph/text/image modalities
 - [ ] Store vectors in FAISS for similarity search
 - [ ] Serve data and search via FastAPI
-- [ ] Optionally visualize results with Streamlit
+- [ ] Visualize results with Streamlit

 ---